 The bottom line?
 Most of the horses that were exposed to the EHV-1 virus are going to be OK.
 And if you really want to get into the particulars, you can see a great FAQ sheet from the California Department of Food and Agriculture if you CLICK HERE.
-Mostly, even if a horse gets EHV-1, it’s going to be OK, with rare, sometimes awful and tragic, exceptions.
+Mostly, even if a horse gets EHV-1, it’s going to be OK, with rare, albeit sometimes awful and tragic, exceptions.
 In fact, most of the time, you won’t even know.

 Of course, no one wants any horse to get sick, ever, so, understanding that, your reasonable question would be, “What can/should we do?”

-And my response would be, “Go out and enjoy your horse.”
+And my first response would be, “Go out and enjoy your horse.”

 Are you going to stop driving because people die in auto accidents?
 Going to stop flying because occasionally airplanes crash?
 (Well, actually, some people do, but that’s a psychiatric discussion.)
 One of the many uncomfortable facts of horse life (besides, say, having to dress up in costumes, or wear brightly colored blankets, boots, etc.), is that the EHV-1 virus is pretty much everywhere.
 Your horse has probably already been exposed at some point in his life.
 The virus has been identified in 5 week old foals, who pass it back and forth with their mums (at least in Australia).

 “But what about prevention?” you say.
 Prevention is great.
 The first place that people tend to turn is to vaccination.
 Unfortunately, when it comes to the neurologic disease occasionally caused by EHV-1, vaccination won’t help.
 Vaccination simply is not effective at preventing the EHV-1 infections that make all the headlines.